footfish/ivrswitchboard-fullstack/client/README.md

 ## Installation requirements.

-You can view a live demo over at [http://ec2-54-154-189-244.eu-west-1.compute.amazonaws.com/switchboardapp/] (email/password - dummy@email.com/dummy )
+You can have a quick demo here (may be slow to spin up) [https://enigmatic-sea-61714.herokuapp.com/](https://enigmatic-sea-61714.herokuapp.com/)

+email: dummy@email.com
+password: dummy

 To get the frontend running locally: